St. Declan's Monastery: Buildings

 View from the choir of the church facing west into the nave; the great arch is at the centre.

 The cathedral is of stone and is unroofed, divided into nave, chancel and choir.
 Eight medieval graveslabs are present, some decorated with fleur-de-lys, evidence of the site's Norman history.

 St Declan's stone oratory is floored in large flagstones and contains an empty grave recess; pilgrims used to remove earth from the hole.
 It measures 13 ft by 8 ft and its lintel is formed of a single long stone.

-The round tower is about 30 m high, with four storeys (each separated by a string-courses) and three small windows along its body and four windows at the top, one at each of the cardinal directions.
+The round tower is about 30 m high, with four storeys (each separated by string-courses) and three small windows along its body and four windows at the top, one at each of the cardinal directions.
 This 12th century round tower is constructed of blocks that are cut to the curve of the tower and gradually taper to the top.
 The Ardmore round tower is perhaps one of the finest in Ireland.